Research Paper

 Abstract

 Hellenism is a part of Iran’s historical period.
 This era starts with the devastating onslaught of Alexander, the Macedonian warlord.
-Our historical sources introduce Alexander with a collection of mythic-historical features which make us visualize the real Alexander with an ambiguous image.
-The ...
+Our historical sources introduce Alexander ...
+Read More

 Research Paper